[Way Finding] Case Study: Highway Gallery vs. Aqua Tower / by Hepburn

 “If traffic won’t come to the Art, why not bring Art to the traffic?”

 “On the occasion of the UAE Innovation Month, on the E/11 Sheikh Zayed Road that connects Dubai to Abu Dhabi, ten huge billboards of 9x6 meters were placed, representing giant reproductions of the most famous pieces in the museum's collection.”
-Kooness
+Kooness.

 It is typical to use street signage to keep visitors informed.
-However, Louvre took this strategy to the next level: the museum used billboards to narrate the path toward the newly launched museum.
+However, the Louvre took this strategy to the next level: the museum used billboards to narrate the path toward the newly launched museum.
 They also found the “Highway Gallery” program to keep visitors “in tune.”

 How long is the [Highway Gallery] program?